Gros, San Sebastián

 About Gros

 Gros is a neighbourhood in San Sebastián, Spain, home to 12 ranked independent restaurants and bars.
-11 are trending hot this week.
+All trending hot this week.
 46% Spanish reviews.
 Rankings updated monthly from 17,852 live Google reviews.

 Gros started as the working neighbourhood across the river from Parte Vieja—fishermen, dock workers, the people who actually caught what the Old Town ate.
 It wasn't fashionable.
 It was functional.
 The grid of streets was built in the 19th century to expand beyond the medieval core, and for decades it stayed exactly what it was: a place where locals lived and ate, not somewhere tourists were told to visit.
 That's changed in the last 15 years, but slowly enough that it still feels like a neighbourhood rather than a performance of one.